6 Website Tweaks That Increase Equipment Rental Leads

 That is what turns a visitor into a lead.

 If someone has to dig around your site to contact you, you are losing jobs.
-A contractor on a tight timeline will not spend time figuring things out.
+Contractors won’t waste time figuring things out.
 They will move on.

-A good rule is that every page should make the next step obvious.
+Every page should make the next step obvious:

 • A “Get a Quote” button at the top